What to know about the big quake that hit Turkey and Syria - NewsBreak

 What to know about the big quake that hit Turkey and Syria

-NEW YORK (AP) — A major 7.8 magnitude earthquake followed by another strong quake devastated wide swaths of Turkey and Syria early Monday, killing thousands of people.
+A major 7.8 magnitude earthquake followed by another strong quake devastated wide swaths of Turkey and Syria Monday, killing thousands of people.

 Here's what to know: